KathiSa/climateindoorsimulation/FileInput.md

       * Then click on the 'Upload' button (Fig. 2, marker 4).
 Important: Your file will be uploaded only after clicking this button.
       * After a successful upload, the name of the uploaded file is now displayed in the the web interface (Fig. 4, marker 1).
    * Deleting an existing IDF file
-      * If you want to remove an uploaded file, you do not have to delete it.
+      * If you want to remove an uploaded file, you can not delete it.
 You can choose a new file and the old file will be overwritten.

 ## EPW files

 EPW files (short for "EnergyPlus Weather Data File") are EnergyPlus-specific weather files.
 EPW files are the main data source of the simulation regarding the the simulation of an outdoor climate.
 A EPW file is mandatory for a simulation.

 EPW files contain time series with different authentic climate data measured at a certain location.
 The EPW file for the simulation must be uploaded in the GUI.

 If you do not have access to weather data in EPW format, we refer you to following resources: